rsyncOSX/RsyncOSX/README.md

 ARWPhotoCuller is a macOS app designed to help you quickly and efficiently cull large sets of photos.
 With a streamlined interface and powerful selection tools, ARWPhotoCuller makes it easy to review, compare, and select your best images.

+The application has been submitted for review on the Apple App Store.
+Approval for distribution on the App Store is pending.

 | Release | macOS versions |   Latest version   |
 | ----------- |   ----------- | ----------- |
 |  | macOS Tahoe and later | v1.0.1  - [February 17, 2026](https://github.com/rsyncOSX/ARWPhotoCuller/releases)  - in *active development* |